Members of the Care Team

-- Radiologist – A radiologist is a physician who has earned an undergraduate degree and completed four years each of medical school and residency training in the medical specialty of anesthesiology.
+- Radiologist – A radiologist is a physician who has earned an undergraduate degree and completed four years each of medical school and residency training in the medical specialty of diagnostic radiology.
 Many radiologists have additional fellowship training in radiology subspecialties.
+Board certified radiologists have additional certification in their subspecialty and are certified by the American Board of Radiology.

 - Musculoskeletal Imaging – Musculoskeletal imaging is a subspecialty of radiology focused on bone, joint, muscle and connective tissue abnormalities, including orthopedic, rheumatologic and traumatic conditions.
 By utilizing powerful imaging modalities, musculoskeletal radiologists are able to assist referring physicians in the diagnosis of conditions and diseases of the musculoskeletal system.